Advanced chronic liver disease (cirrhosis)

 What is required before referring a patient

-Referrers should fill out the ACLD MDM referral form referral below with as much information as possible.
+Referrers should fill out the ACLD MDM referral form below with as much information as possible.
 It is also useful to inform the patient that they have been referred to King’s College Hospital, and that they should expect an appointment here within two to three weeks (depending on the ACLD MDM outcome).

 Booking a patient at King’s

 Tertiary referrers should refer via the ACLD MDM referral form below and email to [email protected]

 GPs should refer via NHS e-Referral.
 Include the ACLD MDM referral form below and state that the referral is urgent.